NORTHAMPTON — Edward Sawyer Harris passed away peacefully May 3, 2018 with his wife, Faye, and his three children by his side.

-Born July 2, 1928, he was the youngest son of Carl C. and Marion F. Harris.
-Graduating from Orange High School in 1946, he earned a BS in Business Administration from Babson college in 1950.
+Edward was born in Orange, MA.
+July 2, 1928, the youngest son of Carl C. and Marion F. Harris.
+He graduated from Orange High School in 1946, served in the US Army Signal Corps during the Korean War, and received a degree in Business Administration from Babson College in 1950.

-Captain Ed as he was known within his step family, was endeared by two generations.
-From birth to graduations and marriages, the Captain offered his encouraging words of wisdom and support.
+He was known to his stepfamily as Captain Ed, endeared by two generations.
+From births to graduations and marriages, the Captain offered his encouraging words of wisdom and support.

 His friends and family will remember him as a gentleman and loyal friend who loved to laugh and share stories.
 His gentle nature will be remembered by all that knew him.
 His family will remember him as a supportive loving force in their lives.
 His interest and compassion for each of them will be greatly missed.

 In addition to his wife of 35 years, Faye C. Harris, he leaves three children from his first marriage: Brooks E. Harris and Grant B. Harris, both of Woods Hole, MA, and Nina M. Harris of Carlsbad, CA.; nephews Channing C. Harris of Wilton, CT and Andy Harris of Franklin, MA and nieces Anne R. Harris of McLean, VA and Alex Harris of Bellevue, WA.
 His first wife, Janis E. Harris, from Orange, died in Carlsbad CA in 2014.

 A Life Celebration will be held Saturday, July 28, 2018, 11am, at the Central Congregational Church, 93 South Main St, Orange MA, with a service at South Cemetery.
 Witty’s Funeral Home, 158 South Main Street, Orange MA, is assisting the family.

 In lieu of flowers, memorial contributions are suggested to the Orange Scholarship Foundation Box 298 Orange, MA 01364.